digicatapult/dsbd-documentation/docs/how-to/example-workflow-compiling-and-testing.md

 ```

-NOTE: a header file (such as `functions.h`) typically contains declarations of functions, types, and other elements that are used across multiple source files.
+NOTE: A header file (such as `functions.h`) typically contains declarations of functions, types, and other elements that are used across multiple source files.
 They are separated out as we will be using them in a test file later on.

 Next we will add a new workflow under `.github/workflows` called `myworkflow.yaml` with body: